emirmoc/portfolio_tracker/README.md

 http://www.sase.ba
 https://www.blberza.com

 The file settings_local.py is extensible.
-You can add any stock exchange API endpoint, provided that the endpoint returns a JSON array, the currencies match, and each field is correct.
+You can add any stock exchange API endpoint, provided that the endpoint is public, it returns a JSON array, the currencies match, and each field is correct.